adevaraz/webdev1-technogram/server/readme.md

 <h1 align="center">Technogram</h1></br>
 <p align="center">
-This is the web service/REST API  that used by <a href="https://technogram.tech">Technogram.tech</a>.This web service can be accesed here  <a href="https://technogram-api.technogram.tech/">technogram-api.technogram.tech</a> This Web service build with Express JS
+This is the web service/REST API  that used by <a href="https://technogram.tech">Technogram.tech</a>.This web service can be accesed here  <a href="https://technogram-api.technogram.tech/">technogram-api.technogram.tech</a>.This Web service build with Express JS
 </p>

 ## ER-Diagram